AlkivaAdiarsa/python-projects/VerboseXOR/README.md

 `colorama` is used for colored terminal output. `pyperclip` is used to copy keys and ciphertext/plaintext to the clipboard for convenience.

-There is no additional packaging — just run the `VerboseXOR.py` script.
+There is no additional packaging — just [download](https://github.com/AlkivaAdiarsa/python-projects/blob/main/VerboseXOR/VerboseXOR.py) and run the `VerboseXOR.py` script.

 ---